- Brilliant

 Course structure

-The course is a bottom-up learning path aimed at complete beginners.
-You start with how computers store and manipulate information at the bit level.
-Binary arithmetic and logic operations are introduced through puzzles before formal definitions.
+The course is a bottom-up learning path of 39 lessons and 156 exercises across 11 levels.
+You start with how algorithms store information: numbers, inputs, arrays, and repetition, introduced through puzzles before formal definitions.

 Who is this for?